cullylarson/wkr-auth-mock/readme.md

 The service exposes several endpoints.

+The issuer and audience for JWTs will be set to: `wkr-auth-mock`

 ### `/jwt`

 Get a JWT.
 All provided parameters will be set in the JWT under the claims namespace provided when running the command.